AdamTovatt/easy-reasy-database/README.md

 The EasyReasy Database system simplifies database integration and testing.
 It provides a standardized way to write repositories with automatic connection and transaction management, and includes testing utilities that make integration tests performant by running them in transactions that are automatically rolled back.

+## Getting Started
+Click the name of the library you want to read more about in the table below to get started.

 ## Projects

 | Project | NuGet | Description |